Formosa (band)

-Formosa is a hard rock band from Germany, formed in 2015.
+Formosa is a German hard rock band, formed in 2015.

 History

 Foundation

 The bandmembers Nik Bird (vocals, bass), Nik Beer (electric guitar) and Paris Jay (drums) have known each other since they were in kindergarten and grew up in the direct neighborhood in Wahlwies next to the Lake Constance.
 They have been performing and writing songs together since they were teenagers.
 At the end of 2014 they moved together to the Ruhr area to start Formosa as a power trio in 2015.

 Tight & Sexy (2015–2016)

 In 2015, the band members began working on their first album and released Tight & Sexy on 13 May 2016 through the record label Sweepland Records.
 A Germany-wide album tour and numerous other concerts in well-known scene clubs followed.

 Sorry for Being Sexy (2017–2018)

 Already in the summer of 2017 Formosa began recording their second studio album Sorry for Being Sexy.
 They played as an opening band for Battle Beast and Ignite, and in the fall they went on their first international headlining tour through the Balkans.
 March 2018, the album Sorry for Being Sexy was released via Sweepland Records.
 This was followed by an extensive European tour through a total of 13 countries with over 70 concerts.
 Sorry for Being Sexy landed at No. 9 on the official German metal rock charts.
 Formosa played over 140 concert across Europe in 2017–2018 sharing the stage with bands such as Thundermother, The New Roses and Bonfire.

 On 6 January 2017, singer Nik Bird dislocated his arm in a stage accident.
 He nevertheless played the concert to the end and then got into the already waiting ambulance.
 Andy Brings, who was present at the concert, commented on the accident and Nik Bird's fearless continuation of playing as "a great hour for rock 'n' roll".